vlandham/captain_z/out/captain_z.md

 Dr. Star had heard Captain Z, as she came banging through the hall, and was sitting up in her bed when Sophia burst in.

 "I've decoded the message," Captain Z said.
 She was out of breath from the long run.
-"Pirates are going to attack Port Goodnews this morning while everyone is asleep."
+"Pirates are going to attack Port Goodnews this morning.
+Its a war."

 Dr. Star checked her watch.
 "Attack Goodnews?
 Are you sure the message is right?"
 She asked.